EcoNet-NZ/inaturalist-weed-status-updater/README.md

 # iNaturalist Weed Status Updater

 The iNaturalist Weed Status Updater is a web app that sets specific observation field values on iNaturalist observations.
-The observation fields are defined in the [Weed Management Aotearoa NZ iNaturalist](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project which is used for defining and managing the status of weed plants.

 The user must authenticate with iNaturalist using their individual iNaturalist profile which authorises them to set the observation field values.

+The observation fields used in this project are defined in the [Weed Management Aotearoa NZ iNaturalist](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project which is used for defining and managing the status of weed plants.

 ## User View